syedashja-git/syedashja-git/README.md

 # 👋 Hey there!
-I'm Syed Ashja Amin
+I'm Syed Ashja

 I'm a **Junior Developer** passionate about learning and building creative web solutions.
 I love working with both **frontend and backend** technologies — bringing ideas to life through clean and functional code.